-Our review of REDD+ finance highlights important investments that have been - and continue to be made - but it raises questions about the future trajectory of public support for such programmes.
-To date, the implementation of REDD+ programmes has been relatively slow, raising questions about whether additional finance is needed.
-But the relatively modest scale of finance, and the modalities through which it has been managed, may mean that some programmes have not harnessed the requisite political support to facilitate expedient implementation.
+Our review of REDD+ finance highlights important investments that have been - and continue to be made - but it raises questions about the future trajectory of public support for such programs.
+To date, the implementation of REDD+ programs has been relatively slow, raising questions about whether additional finance is needed.
+But the relatively modest scale of finance, and the modalities through which it has been managed, may mean that some programs have not harnessed the requisite political support to facilitate expedient implementation.
 While REDD+ has historically been seen as an investment in mitigation, the contribution that reduced deforestation makes to increasing the resilience of forest ecosystems and the people who depend on them has also received growing recognition.
 Important experimentation is now underway to pilot performance-based approaches to financing REDD+.
 These initiatives have substantial diversity in terms of the amount of finance that is on offer, the scale or jurisdiction at which they seek to intervene, and the "performance" to which payment is linked.
 Important learning about the practical mechanics of such programs is beginning to emerge, but the evidence on whether such approaches will succeed in shifting incentives, and empowering constituents for change remains to be seen.

 This reflects in part, a wider sense of uncertainty about future trajectories for climate finance more generally.
 An overarching context of difficult financial circumstances in developed countries, triggering policies of austerity and reduced political appetite for international spending is a compounding factor.
-While significant new initiatives have recently been launched, overall REDD+ has played a relatively small (though important) role in recent efforts to deliver on international climate finance commitments.
-The extent to which new institutions in the climate finance architecture such as the Green Climate Fund will provide a new and effective channel for increasing support for REDD+ remains to be seen.
-While the scale of the GCF is uncertain, it appears that countries will have significant flexibility with regards to how they access and use its finance to achieve a paradigm shift to support low carbon and climate resilient investment.
-Work is underway to elaborate a results framework to track and incentivise investments in REDD+ that is consistent with the Warsaw decisions on a REDD+ instrument.
-In addition, efforts are underway to help countries prepare to make effective use of the GCF through a readiness program that will build on ongoing efforts.
-Forest rich developing countries will have the opportunity to explore new approaches to accessing and using REDD+ finance through this new mechanism.
+While overall REDD+ has played a relatively small (though important) role in recent efforts to deliver on international climate finance commitments, recent initiatives including Norway's bilateral support to Peru and Liberia and additional support to the REDD+ Early Movers Program in Colombia and Ecuador highlights continued interest in funding demonstrated results-based reductions in deforestation.
+In addition, the recently mobilised Green Climate Fund (GCF) looks set to focus efforts at least in part on scaling up financing for forests which has been identified as one of five potential investment priorities.
+The impact assessment identifies the potential for an emphasis on results-based finance for implementation of REDD+ strategies in a few jurisdictions showing momentum and clear potential for mitigation, alongside ecosystem services, livelihood results and other co-benefits (GCF, 2015).
+A results framework to track and incentivize investments in REDD+ that is consistent with the Warsaw decisions on a REDD+ instrument has been established.
+In addition, efforts are underway to help countries prepare to make effective use of the GCF through a readiness program that will build on ongoing efforts to reduce emissions from deforestation and degradation.
 Nevertheless, there are important questions that remain to be answered about the level of public finance that developed countries will commit in the context of efforts to secure ambitious action on climate change through a new global agreement in 2015.
 In this context, the potential for investments that deliver paradigm shifting sustainable development benefits by addressing the links between forests and climate change will need continued attention.